CKBDAO/ckb-dao-v2/docs/treasury-mechanisms.md

 ## Implementations

 A Treasury Mechanism is a framework for managing on-chain funds through security and governance structures that ensure controlled access, accountability, and adaptability within a decentralized system.
 Below are different potential implementations of treasury mechanisms.

+### Treasury Multisig Wallet (Top Representitives)

+The Treasury Multisig Wallet is a basic multisig wallet controlled by the top 10 (exact number TBD) representitives in the ecosystem by delegated voting power.
+It functions as a traditional multi-signature wallet requiring a fixed threshold of representitive signatures to authorize and execute treasury transactions.

+The multisig wallet has the following properties:

+1. Signer List – The authorized signers consist of the current top 10 representitives by delegated voting power.
+The list is defined off-chain and can be updated via the multisig process to reflect changes in rankings every 90 days (or as determined by the DAO).
+2. Signature Threshold – A minimum of 7 out of 10 signatures is required to approve any transaction.
+3. Transaction Process – Representitives prepare a transaction, collect off-chain signatures from peers, and submit the signed transaction on-chain once the threshold is met.
+4. Signer Updates – To update the signer list the same 7-of-10 signature process is used to execute the contract upgrade.
+5. No Additional Restrictions – There are no mandatory waiting periods, withdrawal caps, or specialized on-chain proposal cells.

+If the deposit address must remain static to ensure a treasury hard fork is not required (TBD), then a custom multisig lock will need to be used which does not require a change of the args field, which forces an address change.

+A representitive eligible for the multisig wallet must meet the following criteria:

+1. Well-Known and KYC-Verified – Must be a publicly recognized individual who has completed KYC verification.
+2. Active in the CKB Ecosystem - Must have a history of active participation in the CKB ecosystem, and in the DAO itself.
+3. Demonstrated Strong Moral Character – Must have a proven track record of ethical behavior and responsibility.
+4. Long-Term Commitment to the CKB Ecosystem – Must show dedication to the ecosystem’s growth and sustainability.
+5. Technically Savvy – Must be capable of using DAO governance tools for vault management and proposal review.

+A representitive who is on the Treasury List receives a small stipend for their participation and an additional stipend for each vote they participate in.
+This helps incentivize qualified individuals to take part in this process, and high turnover must be discouraged to mitigate revolving door risk.
+Incentives also help get a greater number of willing participants, which reduces individual risk.

+Challenges to the qualifications of any individual can be resolved through a stakeholder vote using the DAO.

+The wallet is designed to be a simple and secure way to manage treasury funds while maintaining a high-level transparency.
+It is a straightforward approach that can be implemented quickly and does not forbid a later move to more sophisticated treasury mechanism in the future.

 ### Treasury Vault and Treasury Guardian System (Vote-Based Proposals)